rethinkdb/horizon-docs/docker.md

 docker run -e RETHINKDB_URI=EXAMPLE_HOST:28015 -v ./:/usr/app rethinkdb/horizon
 ```

-The containers make no other assumptions about your deployment configuration.
+The container makes no other assumptions about your deployment configuration.
 To set other Horizon configuration options, you can set `HZ_*` environment variables, as described in [the config.toml file][config].
 (All the configuration variables that can normally be specified in `.hz/config.toml` can be overridden with environment variables.)

 [config]: /docs/configuration